Esperantujo: Cultural events

 Next to these globally comprising meetings there are also local events such as New Year's Gathering (NR) or Esperanto Youth Week (JES), which occur during the last days of December and first days of January.
 These meetings seem to have been successful during the last 20 years.

-Due to the fact that there are a lot of Esperanto meetings around the globe, there are two websites which aim to list and share them.
-Eventoj.hu describes them with a list and dates, and contains an archive until 1996, while Esperant.io offers world map with the locations of future meetings.
+Due to the fact that there are a lot of Esperanto meetings around the globe, there are websites which aim to list and share them.
+Eventa Servo provides an up-to-date list of online meetings and in-person events happening each week.
+Eventoj.hu describes events with a list and dates, and contains an archive until 1996.